Thanatisia/SharedSpace/Docs/Technology/Containers/Docker/Guides/Docker Compose/Named Volumes.md

 ## Wiki
 ### Optional Named Volume Keys
-+ driver : The type of volume you want to create
+- driver : The type of volume you want to create
+    - Valid Values
+        + local : Create a local volume
 - driver_opts : The driver options/settings
+    - Sub-keys
         + type : driver type (default : 'none')
         + o : driver
 	    - Valid Values:
 	        + 'bind' : For Bind Mount
         + device : Define the custom path to mount the volume
+- external : Tell compose this volume is externally created
+    + Type: Boolean
+- name : Create this volume with a different name
+    + Type: String

 ## Resources

 ## References